PistachioPony/gamesparks-docs/Tutorials/README.md

 # Tutorials

-Here you can select from a wide range of in-depth tutorials we've put together to help you with detailed aspects of the platform:
+Here you'll find a wide range of in-depth tutorials to help you with detailed aspects of the platform:
 * [Analytics, Segmentation and Game Management](/Tutorials/Analytics, Segmentation and Game Management/README.md)
 * [Authentication and Player Profile](/Tutorials/Authentication and Player Profile/README.md)
 * [Cloud Code, and the Test Harness](/Tutorials/Cloud Code and the Test Harness/README.md)